dzulfaqorali196/Live-Cancer/article/why/fund-breakthroughs.md

 These obstacles keep promising treatments out of reach for patients.
 CancerCoin’s decentralized approach breaks down these barriers, making funding faster, fairer, and more inclusive.

-## Direct Funding with BIO Tokens on Solana
+## Direct Funding with $CANCER on Solana

-CancerCoin harnesses the power of Solana’s blockchain and BIO tokens, capped at 1 billion, to democratize research funding.
+CancerCoin harnesses the power of Solana’s blockchain and $CANCER, capped at 1 billion, to democratize research funding.
 This model offers:

-- **No Intermediaries**: Fund projects directly using BIO tokens, whether it’s immunotherapy trials or precision medicine, without gatekeepers.
+- **No Intermediaries**: Fund projects directly using $CANCER, whether it’s immunotherapy trials or precision medicine, without gatekeepers.
 - **Instant Transactions**: Solana’s 65,000 transactions per second and $0.01 fees ensure funds reach researchers in moments, not months.
 - **Broad Research Support**: From immunotherapy advancements in Europe to AI diagnostics in Asia, CancerCoin backs diverse, cutting-edge projects.

-For instance, a patient could use BIO tokens to support a small lab’s immunotherapy trial, or a crypto user could fund a precision medicine initiative—all with a single, transparent transaction on Solana’s blockchain.
+For instance, a patient could use $CANCER to support a small lab’s immunotherapy trial, or a crypto user could fund a precision medicine initiative—all with a single, transparent transaction on Solana’s blockchain.

 ## A Global Impact on Cancer Research